Insality/defold-event/api/event_api.md

 # Event API Reference

 The Event module provides a way to create and manage events.
 Events are used to trigger callbacks when certain actions occur.
-Events can be used to trigger callbacks when certain actions occur.

 To start using the **Event** module in your project, you first need to import it: